fasteinke/LichtFeld-Studio/docs/windows_build_instructions.md

 		## Or if you want you can specify your own vcpkg
 		# cmake -B build -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE="<path-to-vcpkg>/scripts/buildsystems/vcpkg.cmake"

-- build LichtFeld Studio
+- Build LichtFeld Studio

 		cmake --build build --config Release -j

-After the last step is complete, you should have a new directory "\build\releases" where you can find "gaussian_splatting_cuda.exe" and you can execute that file to run LichtFeld Studio.
+After the last step is complete, you should have a new directory "\build\releases" where you can find "gaussian_splatting_cuda.exe", which you can execute to run LichtFeld Studio.

 <img width="1110" height="683" alt="image" src="https://github.com/user-attachments/assets/605c5b3a-53b3-4f16-85e2-05e9af2327cd" />